Healthy Forests Initiative

-The Healthy Forests Initiative (HFI), officially the Healthy Forests Restoration Act of 2003, is a law proposed by President George W. Bush following the forest fires of 2002 which was devastatingly widespread.
+The Healthy Forests Initiative (HFI), officially the Healthy Forests Restoration Act of 2003, is a law proposed and signed by President George W. Bush in 2003, following the forest fires of 2002 which were devastatingly widespread.
 Its stated intent is to reduce the threat of destructive wildfires.
 The law seeks to accomplish this by allowing timber harvests on protected National Forest's land.
 The law streamlined the permitting process for timber harvests in National Forests by adding new categorical exclusions to the National Forest Service's list of categorical exclusions from the environmental impact assessment process.

 Supporters of the law contend that this will reduce wildfire risk by thinning overstocked stands, clearing away vegetation and trees to create shaded fuel breaks, providing funding and guidance to reduce or eliminate hazardous fuels in National Forests, improving forest fire fighting, and researching new methods to halt destructive insects.
 To proponents, much of the basis for the law revolves around the overcrowding of forests due to the suppression of low intensity fires.
 The resulting buildup of ground fuels and trees is thought to have increased the size and severity of wildfires in the United States.

 Detractors of the law contend that the bill opens previously protected forest areas to logging, often unnecessarily or under false pretense.
 Disagreement exists concerning the role of private logging companies in thinning stands and clearing fire-breaks.
 The HFI also requires that communities within the "wildland–urban interface" create "community wildfire protection plans."
 Community wildfire protection plans designate areas adjacent to communities that should be thinned so that crown fires will not directly burn into communities.